-I’ve mentioned my bipolar disorder on my blog a few times.
+I’ve mentioned my bipolar disorder on my blog many times.
 In my About page I mention that the worst of my illness began at age 32.
-That was when the major unraveling began, and happened so quick and furious, that I could not make proper amends for a long time.
+That was when the major unraveling began, and happened so quickly and furiously, that I could not make proper amends for a long time.

 After my worst bipolar episodes, I started to develop what one might call some strange brain “quirks”, for lack of a better word.
 I found myself thinking and behaving in new strange ways:

-- Developing obsessions and compulsions with certain things/people, even though I’ve never been diagnosed with Obsessive Compulsive Disorder.
+- Developing obsessions and compulsions, even though I’ve never been diagnosed with Obsessive Compulsive Disorder.

 - Having short periods of amnesia

 - Developing odd specific phobias (like fear of swallowing meat, fear of going into my basement, fear of driving outside of my town)

 - Hallucinations of various sorts (musical, olfactory, visual, and auditory)

 - Migraines for the first time in my life, including “silent migraine auras”